 - Fill up your bags - you can use as many orange bags as you need for your recycling

 - Tie your bags - securely tie the top of the bags, as this helps to reduce litter

 - Collection - put your bags out next to your black bin on your collection day.

 - Large card - flatten large cardboard boxes and place underneath orange bags.

-What if I have a communal recycling bin?
+What if I have a communal bin?

 Place recycling loose into bins or use transparent carrier bags/bin liners.
 Orange bags are not issued to residents with communal bins.